-We are committed to delivering care that is safe and effective, timely and efficient, person-centered and equitable.
+Our members and patients deserve care that is effective and safe, timely and efficient, compassionate and equitable.

 Colorectal cancer screenings